junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean swallows, lowering his eyes to the floor, letting his foot lead himself through the place automatically.
 "Yeah, uh, yeah, he's the reason why I...
 Sorry I didn't visit earlier."

-Missouri puts a cup of coffee in front of him.
+Missouri puts a cup of coffee in front of him, didn't ask if he wants tea or anything.
+Dean takes it appreciatedly.

 "Eight years isn't short time, but I understand."
 She says, sitting on the couch at the opposite side across the small coffee table.
 "Your father sit at that very spot right after that fire, and I told him what he needed to know.
 How can I help you, Dean?"